gaz1697/StoreFrontBackEndProject/README.md

 there is already a migration folder that contains the structure(tables) of the database the reviewer should install db-migrate with all other dependencies of the project

+### how to setup the project
+1- open the project
+2- in the terminal while inside the project folder write " npm install" 3- enter psql terminal using the command "psql -U pgress" then create a database with the name "storefront" using the command "create database storefront"
+4- in the project terminal write "db-migrate up" to structure the database and create all the required tables 5- in the prject terminal write "npm test" to test all the models, services, handlers, endpoints in one command